Rich in color and texture, succulent arrangements add stylish impact to holiday centerpieces.

-If you purchased your succulents at a store, lift the plants from their plastic containers and remove the dirt and roots.
-Keep as much of the stems in tact as possible, since you will be needing them to insert into the arrangement.
+If you purchased green succulents at a store, lift the plants from their plastic containers at home and remove the dirt and roots.
+Keep as much of the stems intact as possible, since you need them to insert into the arrangement.

 Cut the floral foam in pieces that will fit into your centerpiece bowl, and immerse the floral foam pieces in water.
 Floral foam is available in the floral supply section of your local crafts store.
 Be sure to buy the floral foam designated for fresh flowers rather than the kind made for silk flowers.

 4. Prepare the larger stems